 If you enroll in Honors Research, you will have to participate in a 4995 course.
 Each course is different based on your department, and you will then receive academic credit for your Undergraduate Research.

-- There is no pay associated with the Honors Research Program, only the Undergraduate Research Program.
+- There is no pay associated with the Honors Research Program.

 - You’ll be encouraged to jointly enroll in graduate school during last 15 hours of your bachelor’s degree, so any additional coursework you take as an undergraduate (and not required for your degree) can be used for graduate credit.